cloveday098/Prog_Team_Website/README.md

 ## Getting Started
 If you are completely new to git or would like a refresher, look at the provided tutorial and cheat sheet.
 Major milestones are available in the attached GitHub project, and tasks will be updated here regularly.

+## Problem Bank
+This portion should be entirely separate from the rest of the project.
+A page that utilizes databases to record practice problems and student info

+[__Requirements__]: Due to the sensitive needs of the database, the problem bank and associated tables should be restricted to members of the Programming Team.
+As a resolution, a login feature could be implemented, or this part could be a standalone tool.

+## Home

 ## About
 A page that should inform the public about CSC both as a competition team and as a student organization.
 Team achievements, student spotlights, and competition information is provided on this page.
 1. [__Header__]: Consists of an image gallery that cycles through images of the Programming Team; Include a revised CSC Mission Statement.
 2. [__Advisor Blurb__]: A short blurb provided by Dr. Johnson about her outlook on teaching computer science.
 3. [__Student Blurbs__]: An assortment of blurbs from current students about their respective experiences; Any CSC member is welcome to provide a blurb and picture to be listed on the website.
 Five to six student spotlights are optimal, but a gallery (implemented using arrow buttons) might be efficient without overcrowding the page.
 4. [__Styling__]: Distinctive theme that blends with the overall color scheme and theme as well as group pictures.

+## Major

+## Contact Us